ChargrilledChook/weather-app/README.md

 - [ ] Entering an empty input will load the default city (that is seen on page load) - this is not the worst solution but there's probably better ways (ie form validation)
 - [ ] Required flag on form is not working
 - [ ] Create container is too long and needs refactoring
+- [ ] Should probably process the data I get back into an object with only the fields I need

 ### Reflections

+- Definitely prefer asysnc / away syntax to promises, but still important to understand promise syntax
+- What is the best way to get data directly out of an aysnc function, without top level async?
+I went with a side effect here but doesn't feel optimal